What is the Best Table Saw Miter Gauge? (2023)

 The most affordable INCRA miter gauge on this list is the MITERV27.
 It is aptly named for the 27 laser-cut V-stops on its head, marking common angles.

-In addition, it is the most portable miter gauge we have used.
-There are two machined slots on the gauge head for attaching an auxiliary fence with nylon screws.
+This is one of the most portable miter gauges I’ve worked with.
+It features two machined slots on its head for adding an auxiliary fence using nylon screws.

 4. Kreg KMS7102 Table Saw Precision Miter Gauge